stereokai/amok/readme.markdown

   disable remote debugger
 ```

-Any extra arguments following the `--` terminator, will be passed along with the invocation to the source bundler if one is specified.
+Any extra arguments following the `--` terminator, will be passed as arguments when spawning the compiler, if one is specified.

 ## Environment Variables
+These environment variables are used to provide amok with default values.

 ```
 AMOK_BROWSER
   When set to a executable, will be opened after the server has started.